 Jason Baron was Head of Photography at the BBC and Creative Director of Photography at BBC Creative for well over a decade where he was ultimately responsible for promotional photography across all BBC content.
 He now runs his own photography consultancy based in London, working with commercial clients, broadcasters and photographers to maximise the impact of their imagery.

-During his time at the BBC some of his personally-commissioned work, as well as his team’s imagery, won industry awards, found itself added to the National Portrait Gallery’s permanent collection, was shown in the Taylor Wessing Portrait Prize, and featured in Martin Parr’s 2019 Being Human exhibition.
+During his time at the BBC some of his personally-commissioned work, as well as his team’s imagery, won industry awards, found itself added to the National Portrait Gallery’s permanent collection.

 Lieve Beumer is Director of Photography at Flowers Gallery.